rotki/rotki/docs/api.rst

    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.

-Getting yearnv2 finance V2 vaults balances
+Getting yearn finance V2 vaults balances
 ==========================================

-.. http:get:: /api/(version)/blockchains/ETH/modules/yearnv2/vaults/balances
+.. http:get:: /api/(version)/blockchains/ETH/modules/yearn/vaultsv2/balances

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``